Halston1031/Web/CS50's Web Programming with Python and JavaScript/Lectures/Lecture 1/README.md

     1. Run `git branch` to see which branch you’re currently working on, which will have an asterisk to the left of its name.
 <img src = "../../Resources/Lecture1/git_branch.png"/>

-1. To make a new branch, we’ll run `git checkout -b <new branch name>`
+1. To make a new branch, we’ll run `git checkout -b <new branch name>`.
 <img src = "../../Resources/Lecture1/new_branch.png"/>
 1. Switch between branches using the command `git checkout <branch name>` and commit any changes to each branch.
 2. When we’re ready to merge our two branches together, we’ll check out the branch we wish to keep (almost always the master branch) and then run the command `git merge <other branch name>`.
 This will be treated similarly to a push or pull, and merge conflicts may appear.

 <h3 id="7">More GitHub Features</h3>